 Electronic supplementary material

-Additional file 1: Table S1.
-Data collection and refinement statistics of the SH3B6–Nef–sdAb19 crystal structure.
+Additional file 1: Data collection and refinement statistics of the SH3B6–Nef–sdAb19 crystal structure.
 Figure S1.
 Analytical characterization of HIV-1 Nef myristoylation.
 Figure S2.
 Isothermal titration calorimetry measurements of sdAb19 titrated to HIV-1 Nef proteins of different virus strains.
 Figure S3.
 Sequence and secondary structure display of the SH3B6–NefSF2–sdAb19 complex structure.
 Figure S4.
 ITC measurements of sdAb19 titrated to Nef mutants.
 Figure S5.
 Cell surface down-regulation of CD4 is not changed by Nef mutations that affect sdAb19 binding.
 Figure S6.
 Size exclusion chromatography of Neffin constructs and complex formation with Nef.
 Additional references.(PDF 857 KB)

 Authors’ original submitted files for images